 Sure.
 Catch the testimonials from some of our startups.

-The SPURonWA grant program is an annual offering of funding support to WA businesses, startups and individuals developing innovative location based ideas/products/services.
+The SPURonWA grant program is an annual offering of funding support to WA businesses, startups and individuals developing innovative property and location based ideas/products/services.

 Check out our home page for our full range of services.

 At SPUR we have a team of experienced consultants who are ready to assist with your questions on commercialisation, data management/licensing and intellectual property.
 In addition, we can facilitate access to Landgate's subject matter experts and to other government agencies, we're here to help !
 Contact us.

 SPUR is powered by Landgate, the Western Australian Land Information Authority.